The if

 However in a real world application, such as an app notifying the user of the weather and climatic conditions of a given location, this Boolean variable would be given a value very meaningfully, like by retrieving and parsing actual data from a satellite.

-Anyways, with the Boolean in place, we'll now set up a simple conditional statement to alert the user that he/she should go out with an umbrella if it is about to rain today:
+Anyways, with the Boolean in place, next we set up a simple if statement to alert the user that he/she should go out with an umbrella if it is raining:

 var isRaining = true;